Introduction

 We support delivery of all four partner local authorities’ strategic goals.
 Although not identical, they can be grouped into a set of generic priorities expressed by three key outcomes which make up the Service Mission Statement:

-1. Economic growth is supported by ensuring a fair, responsible and competitive trading environment.
+- Economic growth is supported by ensuring a fair, responsible and competitive trading environment.

-2. Protecting consumers especially the most vulnerable.
+- Protecting consumers especially the most vulnerable.

-3. To help people live healthier lives by preventing harm, promoting individual health.
+- To help people live healthier lives by preventing harm, promoting individual health.

 Our enforcement priorities are identified through an annual Strategic Assessment, which analyses the last three years of Service activity to identify key issues and likely trends.
 A law enforcement model of risk is then used to rank each service functional area by balancing threat and harm with the capabilities and resources of our joint Trading Standards Service.
 Threat factors assessed included reported physical harm, financial detriment and volume of complaints received.
 These are then prioritised and incorporated into our Control Strategy.
-Our five priority areas for 2024/25 are:
+Our four priority areas for 2025/26 are:

-• Doorstep crime and rogue traders.
+- Doorstep crime and rogue trading.

-• Animal health, welfare and disease control.
+- Animal health and welfare including disease control.

-• Illegal tobacco and vapes.
+- Illegal tobacco and vapes.

 For more information on this and our wider work, structure and governance see Service plans, governance and policies.